xnnba1984/Thyroid-Cancer/README.md

 ## Citation
 If you use the dataset or R code in your work, please cite

 Xi, M.N., Wang, L., and Yang, C. (2022).
-Improving The Diagnosis of Thyroid Cancer by Machine Learning and Clinical Data. arXiv:2203.15804.
+Improving The Diagnosis of Thyroid Cancer by Machine Learning and Clinical Data.
+Scientific Report 12, 1143.